RovoMe/JDrum/README.md

 * `drum.checkUpdate(Long, V);`
 * `drum.checkUpdate(Long, V, A);`

-The first parameter is always the 64-bit long key which can be generated using `DrumUtils.hash(String)` or `DrumUtils.hash(Object)` while the second parameter is the value which should be stored to the data store.
+The first parameter is always a 64-bit long key, which can be generated using `DrumUtils.hash(String)` or `DrumUtils.hash(Object)`, while the second parameter is the value which should be stored into the data store.
 The third parameter is optional and allows to add additional data to the key/value.
 This auxiliary data can therefore be some meta data about the key/value pair or the current state of the environment when the invocation occurred or simply data you want to get back once the dispatcher returned results.